 We farm 20 acres in northwestern Washington state, USA.
 We use and encourage sustainable farming methods throughout our operation.
-This website is a collection of topic pages and articles about those methods: why we use them, how they work, and how they help ensure farming profits both now and in the future.
+Our operation includes:

 We are referring to methods which protect and promote "The Three E's": Environmental, Economic and Ethical sustainability.
 A farm that chronically erodes the soil, consumes nonrewable resources, and/or takes advantage of the owners, the employees, the customers and/or the community, may survive for awhile.
 But not for very long.
 Long-term stability and profitability demand that farms be managed sustainably, so that they may be an asset to their families, their communities and their landscapes.